 - In referencing Exhibit P this section (Community Identity - Monuments) the notation Ma references major monumentation.
 This symbol is representative of an iconic artistic project announcement.
-Which may be the basis for a series of public art pieces throughout NorthPointe - Height of major monumentation shall be no greater than the tallest allowable building height within NorthPointe.
-It shall only contain NorthPointe or project named signage and/or associated logo or icon symbol. - 3.
-Major monumentation shall not contain tenant, user, commercial signage or other messages apart from the structure itself, the project name or logo as referenced above.
+Which may be the basis for a series of public art pieces throughout NorthPointe. - The notation Mi references minor monumentation.
+This symbol is a representative of a family of signs related to the Ma signs but on a much smaller scale. - Height of major monumentation shall be no greater than the tallest allowable building height within NorthPointe.
+It shall only contain NorthPointe or project named signage and/or associated logo or icon symbol. - 4.
+The maximum height of minor monumentation shall be 25'.
+Maximum square footage of signage area shall be 72 square footage per table C2.
+The structure itself will not count toward square footage calculation. - Major monumentation shall not contain tenant, user, commercial signage or other messages apart from the structure itself, the project name or logo as referenced above. - 6.
+Tenant signs may be allowed on minor monumentation.